QG02/pythonBioInfo/README.md

 ## 🧪 What You'll Find Here
 This repository contains my Python-based solutions, each one organized and documented.
+# DISCLAIMER
+Not all the projects from the webstie were solved according to the sample outputs provided. i.e. The first file in the folder "dnaCount.py" combines the 2 separate challenges "Counting DNA Nucleotides" and "Computing CG Content".

 ### ✅ Problem Categories Include:
 - String Algorithms (e.g. DNA counting, GC content)